dergigi/dergigi.github.io/bitcoin/resources.md

 - [Bitcoin’s distribution was fair][distribution-fair] by Dan Held
 - [There is no Bitcoin 2.0][no-bitcoin-2.0] by Pete Dushenski

-Conclusion: If it's not Bitcoin, it's a shitcoin.
-Stay away from those.

 #### Money

 If you aren't ready yet to read [books on money][money], these articles are a